nikolailevshakov/scenario-examples-courses/Docker/cmd-or-entrypoint/step1/text.md

 <br>

-Run the container with entrypoint `date`:
+Run the container with ENTRYPOINT `date`:

 <br>